Eva Perón: Move to Buenos Aires

 In 1936, Eva toured nationally with a theater company, worked as a model, and was cast in a few B-grade movie melodramas.
 In 1942, she experienced some economic stability when a company called Candilejas (sponsored by a soap manufacturer) hired her for a daily role in one of their radio dramas called Muy Bien, which aired on Radio El Mundo (World Radio), the most important radio station in the country at that time.
 Later that year, she signed a five-year contract with Radio Belgrano, which assured her a role in a popular historical-drama program called Great Women of History, in which she played Elizabeth I of England, Sarah Bernhardt, and Alexandra Feodorovna, the last Tsarina of Russia.
 Eventually, Eva Duarte came to co-own the radio company.
 By 1943, she was earning five or six thousand pesos a month, making her one of the highest-paid radio actresses in the nation.
 Pablo Raccioppi, who jointly ran Radio El Mundo with Eva Duarte, is said to have not liked her, but to have noted that she was "thoroughly dependable".
-Eva also had a short-lived film career, but none of the films in which she appeared were hugely successful.
+Eva also had a short-lived film career during the Golden Age of Argentine cinema, but none of the films in which she appeared were hugely successful.
 In one of her last films, La cabalgata del circo (The Circus Cavalcade), Eva played a young country girl who rivaled an older woman, the movie's star, Libertad Lamarque.

 As a result of her success with radio dramas and the films, Eva achieved some financial stability.
-In 1942, she was able to move into an apartment in the exclusive neighborhood of Recoleta, on 1567 Calle Posadas.
+In 1942, she was able to move into an apartment in the exclusive neighborhood of Recoleta, on 1557 Calle Posadas (currently the site of the Hotel Melia Recoleta Plaza).
 The next year, Eva began her career in politics, as one of the founders of the Argentine Radio Syndicate (ARA).